UMRATE/Gen3D-Traffic-Sign/README.md

    - Output synthetic images with traffic sign annotations.

 - **Synthetic Dataset Usage**:
   The generated synthetic dataset can be used to train the **YOLOv8** model.
-Refer to the official website: [https://docs.ultralytics.com/zh](https://docs.ultralytics.com/zh).
+Refer to the official website: [ultralytics YOLO Vision](https://docs.ultralytics.com/zh).

 - **Traffic Sign Localization**:
   Videos captured by a **DJI drone** are processed for traffic sign recognition.